Rafaela-Wetzel/sticky-donuts/README.md

 # Deployment

 The Sticky Donuts homepage was deployed through GitHub Pages.
+The steps are as follows:

 - From the main project page on GitHub, navigate to *Settings*
 - On the left side click on *Pages*
 - Choose *Deploy from a branch*
-- Set the branch to *main* and */ (root) and click on *Save*
+- Set the branch to *main* and * */ (root)* and click on *Save*
 - After a few moments the live link shows at the top of the page.

 It can be found here: https://rafaela-wetzel.github.io/Sticky-Donuts/